Skip to main content

 1 mentions Positive Neutral Negative

 Players appreciate the quirky blend of feudal farming systems with modern elements, which adds a unique charm to the grinding experience.
-However, the juxtaposition of these elements may also lead to a sense of disconnection in gameplay.
+However, the juxtaposition of these elements may also lead to a sense of disconnection in the gameplay.

 Buy Urbek City Builder: Prologue